Feluda: Personal life

 In his personal life, Feluda is a common Bengali youth who has been brought up by his father's younger brother (Tapesh/Topshe's father) after being orphaned when he was only 9.
 His father, the late Joykrishna Mitra, used to teach Mathematics and Sanskrit at Dhaka Collegiate School.
 According to the story 'Royal Bengal Rahasya', The ancestral Home of Feluda was in Sona Dighi Village of Bikrampur Region of Dhaka (Now Munshiganj District).
-His elder Uncle was a manager of a zamindari Estate in Mymensingh and a hunter.
+His elder Uncle was a manager of an amindari Estate in Mymensingh and a hunter.
 After the Partition of 1947, his family moved from Dhaka to Calcutta, living in a rented house in Tara Road.
-Later, they moved in 21, Rajani Sen Road.
+Later, they moved to 21 Rajani Sen Road.
 Feluda had a job in the bank before his detective career.
 He finds an avid listener in his cousin Tapesh.
 He often uses his oratory skill at the climactic scenes to cajole the culprit into confessing his crime.
 He is an early riser and is frequently shown starting his day with exercises and yoga.

 Contrary to his otherwise healthy lifestyle, Feluda enjoys smoking cigarettes and chewing betel leaves after lunch.
 His favourite brand of cigarettes is Charminar.
 He is a connoisseur of delicious food, popular music, movies, and books.
-He has a great appreciation for Sherlock Holmes and, according to the film Tintorettor Jishu, Bruce Lee.
+He has a great appreciation for Sherlock Holmes and, according to the film Tintorettor Jishu and novel Bombaiyer Bombete, Bruce Lee.
 Similar to Sherlock Holmes, he has a voracious reading habit (reflecting that of Ray's own), which add up to his enormous general knowledge.
 This know-how often comes handy while socialising with people and unravelling mysteries.
 He always reads up about a place before visiting.
 He says it comes in handy sometimes.
 He is shown to be fond of Tintin, and specially his cousin, Topshe, is a fan of Tintin.
 Some of the Feluda stories and films have many references of The Adventures of Tintin.
 He is also a huge fan of the books by Bibhutibhushan Bandyopadhyay, Jim Corbett and Kenneth Anderson.
 His favourite book was "Aranyak" written by Bibhutibhushan Bandyopadhyay.
 He is also shown to be fond of non-fiction books like Aku-Aku, Chariots of the Gods? and The Numerology of Dr. Matrix.

 Feluda has love and respect for Lalmohan Ganguly (Jatayu) and his fictional creation Prakhar Rudra is liked by Feluda.
-He also frequently points out errors and inaccuracies in Jatayu's adventure series, and even helps him write a script for a Bollywood film.
+He also frequently points out errors and inaccuracies in Jatayu's adventure series.
+In the story Bombaiy-er Bombete (The Bandits of Bombay), Jatayu asks Feluda to accompany him to Mumbai to help with a script he has sold to a Bollywood producer.
 Feluda is protective and caring about his cousin, yet he always keeps picking mistakes or humor of or from Topshe.
 Topshe, the narrator, greatly admires his brother and loves to be a part of his adventures.
 Feluda has never shown interest in any woman, and there are very few female characters in the stories or films (except some minor characters like Topshe's mother).